 That is the real onboarding floor now.
 It is much lower than many readers fear, but it is also much more concrete than the old just sign up and maybe you'll get trial credits story.
 If your goal is to build a normal app with predictable access, a small prepaid purchase is the honest starting point.

 The next savings decision is model choice.
 OpenAI's current pricing page is unusually useful here because it shows how wide the gap is between a cheap default and a premium frontier route.
-Current pricing lists GPT-5.4 nano at \$0.20 / 1M input, \$0.02 / 1M cached input, and \$1.25 / 1M output.
-Current model-page search results for gpt-4o-mini also show \$0.15 / 1M input and \$0.60 / 1M output.
+Current pricing lists GPT-5.4 nano at $0.20 / 1M input, $0.02 / 1M cached input, and $1.25 / 1M output.
+The current gpt-4o-mini model page shows $0.15 / 1M input, $0.075 / 1M cached input, and $0.60 / 1M output.
 If all you need is a low-cost general-purpose model, starting with a small model like gpt-4o-mini is far more rational than onboarding directly onto a premium frontier model and then spending weeks trying to optimize away the cost shock.

 That means the cheapest legitimate onboarding ladder usually looks like this: